result0924/H2SPhotoBrowser/README.md

 # H2SPhotoBrowser

-This Photo Browser is implemented with reference to [JXPhotoBrowser](https://github.com/JiongXing/PhotoBrowser).
+This Photo Browser is implemented with reference to [JXPhotoBrowser](https://github.com/JiongXing/PhotoBrowser) and [IDMPhotoBrowser](https://github.com/thiagoperes/IDMPhotoBrowser).